Business Tax Basics In Australia

 2. Check that your adviser is legitimate

-- Professional tax or BAS agents should be registered with the Tax Practitioners Board.
+- Agents who provide professional tax or BAS services are required to register with the Tax Practitioners Board.

 Taxes If You Employ People